On The Mend 101: Clothing Workshop

 • Friendly and supportive atmosphere for all skill levels

-Your Teacher:
+Your Teachers:

 • At the same time, she acknowledges the reality that enough clothing already exists to clothe six future generations, while overproduction and waste disproportionately harm communities in places like Ghana and Chile.
 Her work focuses on helping people reconnect with their clothing and building accountability for where our garments end up.